papatohu/docs/Usecase_new/NASAPictureTile.md

 ## 1.1.2 Private

 Every registered user can add customized tiles to his screen.
 One of these tiles can for example be the NASA Picture.
-The tile can be deactivated in the cofiguration
+The tile can be deactivated in the cofiguration.

 # 2 Flow of Events